fomightez/pyscript_test/README.md

 [Eduoardo Bonet's approach](https://twitter.com/EduardoBonet/status/1521841937233465345).
 Demonstrates numpy and matplotlib directly in a browser from static site.

+- Plotly example makes a plot using Plotly graph objects

+Based on update that doesn't allow `print()`, see [here](https://docs.pyscript.net/latest/reference/API/display.html), and [my reply to a Stackoverflow post] (https://stackoverflow.com/q/76187420/8508004).
+The line plot, actually scatter, using Plotly graph objects works and displays but nothing happens if you click on it, which was what the OP at Stackoverflow was seeking.
+OP was using Plotly Express which I' not sure even works with Plotly's `.on_click()` method.

 -------------------------
 ### What doesn't work here